JimmyKenMerchant/raspi_pico/README.md

 * Chorus is using a delay without feedback.
 However, to get the spatial expanse, we need an oscillator and another delay, i.e., this effect is simulating a pair of stereo speakers which output the delay alternately with an oscillator, and the function of the speakers is also simulating a rotary speaker too.
 Besides, a rotary speaker is also simulating sound reflections in a hall too.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. One of two outputs is L, and another is R which is delayed to simulate the distance of two speakers (another is also inverted for balanced monaural).
 There are output modes to change the delay time.

-* Reverb is using a delay with feedback.
+* Reverb (reverberation) is using a delay with feedback.
 ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).

-* Room Reverb is the combination of the reverb (reverberation) and the chorus.
-ADC0 is for the audio input, ADC1 is for the delay time of the reverb, and ADC2 is for the speed of chorus' oscillator.
-There are output modes to change the reflection and the reverb.
-As a result, the chorus is like sound reflections of a room.
-I thought this combination makes natural reverb in a room.
+* Room Reverb is the combination of the Reverb and the Chorus.
+ADC0 is for the audio input, ADC1 is for the delay time of the Reverb, and ADC2 is for the speed of chorus' oscillator.
+There are output modes to change the reflection and the room size.
+As a result, the Chorus is like sound reflections of a room.
+I thought this combination makes natural reverberation in a room.
 The sound of this effect is like in a tall lobby of a shopping mall, i.e., there is a lot of factors to reflect.
-Whereas, the sound of the chorus is like in an open lobby of a hotel.
+Whereas, the sound of the Chorus is like in an open lobby of a hotel.

 * Tape is using a delay with feedback.
 However, to simulate the glitch of the tape double-tracking, the delay time is swung by an oscillator.
 By the swung delay time, the pitch is swung up and down because the music wave is shrunk and stretched.
 Note that this type of vibrations with changing the pitch of a note, but not the volume, is not preferred in instrumental ensembles and chorus ensembles because the changed pitch generates a discord.
 By dialing 10 to the depth, and controlling the speed knob, you can listen the sound like vinyl scratching (but a little wet).
 ADC0 is for the audio input, ADC1 is for the swing depth, and ADC2 is for the speed of the oscillator.

 * Phaser is using an all-pass filter.
 This sweeps the coefficient of the function to reduce frequencies over a frequency in the sound by phase shifting.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator to sweep, and ADC2 is for the swing depth.
-There are output modes to change the depth of phaser (it's the delay time in fact).
+There are output modes to change the depth of the Phaser (it's the delay time in fact).

 * Planets is using a high-pass filter.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
-Unlike the phaser, this effect doesn't have any oscillator.
+Unlike the Phaser, this effect doesn't have any oscillator.
 There are output modes.
 The low state on GPIO14 sets low-pass filter mode.
 The low state on GPIO15 sets band-pass filter mode.
 The world of wah-wah says a band-pass filter is essential, but in my experience, the high-pass filter is the best for wah-wah.
 Caution that this effect easily makes resonance by high level input on the high value of the coefficient.

 * Distortion is simulating non-linear amplification.
 ADC0 is for the audio input, ADC1 is for the level of the output.
 There are output modes.
 The low state on GPIO14 sets the fuzz mode.
 The low state on GPIO15 sets the high distortion mode.

-* Dist Reverb is the combination of the distortion and the reverb (reverberation).
+* Dist Reverb is the combination of the Distortion and the Reverb (reverberation).
 ADC0 is for the audio input, ADC1 is for the mixing rate of the dry = current and the wet = delay (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).
 There are output modes.
 The low state on GPIO14 sets fuzz mode.
 The low state on GPIO15 sets high distortion mode.

-* Dist Planets is the combination of the distortion and the planets (band-pass filter).
+* Dist Planets is the combination of the Distortion and the Planets.
 ADC0 is for the audio input, ADC1 is for the coefficient of the filter, and ADC2 is for the frequency of the filter.
-There are output modes.
-The low state on GPIO14 sets low-pass filter mode.
-The low state on GPIO15 sets high-pass filter mode.
-The mode of the distortion is fixed to the high distortion mode.
+There are output modes (low-pass/high-pass/band-pass filter).
+The mode of the Distortion is fixed to the high distortion mode.

-* Fuzz Planets is almost the same as Dist Planets, but the mode of the distortion is fixed to the fuzz mode.
+* Fuzz Planets is almost the same as Dist Planets, but the mode of the Distortion is fixed to the fuzz mode.

 #### pedal_looper